-On September 20, 1961, Bishop Freking of Salina, addressed the parishioners of St. Joseph’s Parish with these words: “”My dear friends in Christ, it is with great satisfaction that I write to you concerning the campaign which you are now undertaking to raise funds for the building of a new parochial school.
-Since I have come to Salina as your Bishop, I have read and heard much about the growth of you parish and community.
+On September 20, 1961, Bishop freking of Salina, addressed the parishioners of St. Joseph’s Parish with these words: “My dear friend in Christ, it is with great satisfaction that I write to you concerning the campaign which you are now undertaking to raise funds for the building of a new parochial school.
+Since I have come to Salina as your Bishop, I have read and heard much about the growth of your parish and community.
 Your previous pastors and Fr.
-James Grennan, have discussed with me on many occasions the need for the establishment of a parochial school in your parish because of the increasing number of children of grade school age who have the right to receive a complete Catholic education if it is at all possible.””
+James Grennan, have discussed with me on many occasions the need for the establishment of a parochial school in your parish because of the increasing number of children of grade school age who have the right to receive a complete Catholic education if it is at all possible.”

-On the same date, pastor Fr.
-Grennan addressed the parighioners with: “”My dear parishioners, as parishes go, St. Joseph’s is a young parish, vigorous and growing.
+On the same date, Pastor Fr.
+Grennen addressed the parishioners with: “My dear parishioners, as parishes go, St. Joseph’s is a young parish, vigorous and growing.
 Only twenty years ago you were fifty to sixty families.
-One thing is sure – if we don’t go forward the fault will not be for want of God’s giving, but for the lack of our doing.””
+One thing is sure – if we don’t go forward the fault will not be for want of God’s giving, but for the lack of our doing.”
 Fr.
-Grennan also pointed out to the parishioners that besides the need for a school for the education of the youth, a suitable assembly place for other parish activities was urgently needed.
+Grennan also pointed out to the parishioners that besides the need for a school for the education of the youth, a suitable assembly place for the other parish activities was urgently needed.

-In September 1961, the following article appeared in the Register:
+In September 1961, the following appeared in “The Register:”

 OAKLEY: The predicament of St. Joseph’s Parish in providing religious instruction for its children is quite similar to the Old Woman in the Shoe.
 Every available room in the church compound is being utilized to teach Christian doctrine each Saturday to the 246 children enrolled, the largest enrollment in its history.